Phys-Comp/Hackathon2021/README.md

-# Hackathon2021
+# Hackathon 2021
-Repository of the Hackathon 2021 Project.
+This is the Repository of the Hackathon 2021 Project.